njswede/bosphorus/README.md

 ## Design goals

 * Allow web coders to develop portals with no or little knowledge of vRA
+* Implement on a robust platform that's likely to be used in an enterprise setting.
 * Easy to install.
 * Extremely small footprint.
 * Extremely fast startup time.